 Show work often

 When you show work often, you can get a feel of how the client thinks and steer the project accordingly.
 Plus, you chip away at a client's natural situational anxiety.
 Once a client pays you a big deposit, they're anxious to know what they're paying for.
 When they see results, they'll feel better about the relationship.
-That is one more good reason to invite them on projects.
+That is one more good reason to invite them to projects.

 Be careful what you present though.
 If you're presenting backend, keep the frontend very rough because clients cling to visuals; if there are no visuals, they can focus on functionality.

 Don't let clients have a lot of options.
 It's better to have three good initial designs than presenting ten great ones - more choices make clients indecisive and less happy with the end product.
 In fact, presenting only one is a completely viable strategy.
 Steve Rand had a rule of making only one logo and no rework, and the client had to pay fully for the work even if they didn't like it.
-It's suffice to say, clients were very happy.
+Suffice to say, clients were very happy.
 Sometimes, less is more.

 Get rejected early